Ogg3/CheckArroyo/README.md

 Requirments: Python 3.9

+## If you have a Full File System

 Extract the folder for snapchat as a zip file and then run either the GUI or CLI version\

 IOS - private/var/mobile/Containers/Data/Applications/ID\
 Android - Soon\

+## If you only have certain databases

+Extract the database (for now only arroyo.db is supported) and choose the database as input.\
 \
 Arroyo\
   IOS - private/var/mobile/Containers/Data/Applications/ID/Documents/user_scoped/ID/arroyo/arroyo.db\
   Android -

+## Flags
 -i input file\
 -o outputfolder\
 -m mode.
 IOS = Iphone, AND = Android or ARY = arroyo.\